dgalassi99/commodity_lab/docs/refinery/refining.md

 ### Residue Hydro Cracking (RHC)

 Again scaled up wrt lighter feed plants.
 Usually the cat is a fludized bed with a strong hydrogen excess.

+## Hydrogen, Hydrotreating and Sulphur Plants

+### Hydrotreating

+Any stream of C6+ will contain some sulphur even in sweet crudes.
+Moslty as a constituent of aromatic rings it has to be removed by hydrotreating.
+It consists in blending those streams with H2, chlorine and heat them up in a catalytic bed of Co-Mo-W.

+Basically, H2
+- combines with S to form H2S
+- reduces nitrogen compounds are NH4
+- saturates olefins and aromatics into paraffines

+Moreover Cl2 reacts with metals and form chlorides.

+Simple config as heater, reactor and flash to exhaust H2 to be recycled and a stabilizer to split C4- and hydrotreated products.
+This step is key as:
+- Removal of metals, S and N which can poison cats in cracking and reforming ops.
+- Reduces S to meet environmental policies
+- Increases the sat fraction of the crude

+Hydrotreating also improves:
+- the quality fo jet fuel as increasing the H/C ratio imbroves the combustion and reduces the smoke point (smoke due to non full oxidations to H2O and CO2).
+- it also promotes more sats which increase the CI of diesels
+- protects reformers catalyst increasing the converions

+On thhe other end:
+- more sats less AKI in gasolines

+### Hydrogen Sources

+Mostly produced during the car reforming but also via:
+- SMR (Steam Methane Reformer) is an high T high P reactor to process CH4 + H20 -> CO + 3H2 ---> CO + H2O -> CO2 + H2 then CO2 removed by absorption
+- Swing adsorption or cryogenic distillation of light stream separating H2

+### Sulphur Facilities

+Once formed, H2S must be removed as it oxidate to SOx during combustion reactions.
+The most common way is an absorption with methyl ammines (MEA, DEA, TEA) followed by a stripping unit to regenerate the solvent.

+The H2S is further oxidated via the Claus process:
+1. Combustion 2H2S + 2O2 -> SO2 + S + 2H2O

+LINK TO BLOCK PROCESS DIAGRAM --> https://miro.com/app/board/uXjVJLgIsSU=/

 ## Aromatics Recovery